rohanmahy/ietf-drafts/mahy-mimi-content/draft-mahy-mimi-content.md

 A reaction, uses the reaction Content-Disposition token defined in [@RFC9078].
-This Content-Disposition token indicates that the intended disposition of the contents of the message is a reaction.
+This Content-Disposition token indicates that the intended disposition of the ccontents of the message is a reaction.

 The content in the sample message is a single Unicode heart character (U+2665).
 Discovering the range of characters each implementation could render as a